 “For Christ’s sake, no!”
 I grunted because I had totally forgotten about his “profound” geography knowledge and “quick-witted” thinking.
 “It’s over there, just outside the city.
 It’s the residence of the DEA’s boss.”

 “Oh, yeah!
 DEA’s boss, definitely!”
-He repeated my words and nodded his head foolishly.
+He repeated my words, nodding his head foolishly.

-I looked at him, rather disappointed, because it all seemed like a complete waste of time to me.
+I looked at him, somewhat disappointed, because my attempt seemed a complete waste of time.
 He was just a simple junkie, and maybe it was pointless to ask him anything.
-I slowly put the glass to my lips, and he resumed fiddling with the shaker, but after a moment, he suddenly blurted out, “The CIA director says it’s a really nice spot, you know.
+I slowly put the glass to my lips, and he resumed fiddling with the shaker, but after a moment, suddenly blurted out, “The CIA director says it’s a really nice spot, you know.
 It has a fancy winter garden and a pool full of champagne for the chicks!”

 “You know the CIA director?”
 I turned to him, amazed.

 “I bartended at The Company’s Christmas party,” my cocktail friend casually put in.
-“They usually don’t let outsiders in, but the original guy got terrible parasites while on a mission in Nicaragua, so they called me to sub for him.”
+“They usually don’t let outsiders in, but the original guy got some terrible parasites while on a mission in Nicaragua, so they needed someone to sub for him.”

-“Well, it was nothing too spicy.
+“Well, nothing too spicy!
 He was just tipsy and mentioned that the chicks at these parties were always the hottest and ready to serve.”

 “What does that mean ‘to serve’?”